bbauska/Anti-Project2025/anti.md

 and Investment Division, the Commissioner of the Large Business and International Division, the Commissioner of the Small Business Self-Employed Division, and the Commissioner of the Tax Exempt and Government Entities Division are presidential appointees.”
-[Department of the Treasury, Project 2025, accessed 6/24/24]
+[Department of the Treasury, Project 2025, accessed 6/24/24]</p>

-Project 2025 called on the operating budget of the IRS to be constant, adjusted for inflation.
-They also want the Office of the Taxpayer Advocate budget to be increased by at least 20% and for the DEI office in the IRS to be closed.
+<p>Project 2025 called on the operating budget of the IRS to be constant, adjusted for inflation.
+They
+also want the Office of the Taxpayer Advocate budget to be increased by at least 20% and for the DEI office in the IRS to be closed.
 “The operating budget of the IRS should be held constant in real terms.
 The resources allocated to the Office of the Taxpayer Advocate should be increased by at least 20 percent (about $44 million).
 The Office of Equity, Diversity, and Inclusion should be closed.
 Provided that IT management is changed; an effective, well-considered implementation plan is adopted; and serious oversight is put in place, additional resources dedicated solely to IT modernization may be warranted.”
-[Department of the Treasury, Project 2025, accessed 6/24/24]
+[Department of the Treasury, Project 2025, accessed 6/24/24]</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3>Organization for Economic Cooperation and Development</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-Project 2025: The U.S. should end its financial support for the Organization for Economic Cooperation and Development.
+<p>Project 2025: The U.S. should end its financial support for the Organization for Economic
+Cooperation and Development.
 “The Organization for Economic Co-operation and Development (OECD), in conjunction with the European Union, has long tried to end financial privacy and impose regulations on countries with low (or no) income taxes.
 In fact, on tax, environmental, corporate governance and employment issues, the OECD has become little more than a taxpayer-funded left-wing think tank and lobbying organization.32 The United States provides about one-fifth of OECD’s funding.33 The U.S. should end its financial support and withdraw from the OECD.”
-[Department of the Treasury, Project 2025, accessed 6/24/24]
+[Department of the Treasury, Project 2025, accessed 6/24/24]</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3>International Affairs</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-Project 2025 recommended that Treasury withdraw from Senate consideration the Protocol Amending the Convention on Mutual Administrative Assistance in Tax Matters, which they claim would lead to more transnational issues.
+<p>Project 2025 recommended that Treasury withdraw from Senate consideration the Protocol
+Amending the Convention on Mutual Administrative Assistance in Tax Matters, which they claim would lead to more transnational issues.
 “The Treasury Department should withdraw from Senate consideration the Protocol Amending the Convention on Mutual Administrative Assistance in Tax Matters.48 The protocol will lead to substantially more transnational identity theft, crime, industrial espionage, financial fraud, and suppression of political opponents and religious or ethnic minorities by authoritarian and corrupt governments, including China, Colombia, Nigeria, and Russia.”
-[Department of the Treasury, Project 2025, accessed 6/24/24]
+[Department of the Treasury, Project 2025, accessed 6/24/24]</p>

-Project 2025 called on the next administration to oppose the multilateral Competent Authority Agreement on Automatic Exchange of Financial Account Information.
+<p>Project 2025 called on the next administration to oppose the multilateral Competent Authority
+Agreement on Automatic Exchange of Financial Account Information.
 “The new Administration should also oppose the multilateral Competent Authority Agreement on Automatic Exchange of Financial Account Information.”
-[Department of the Treasury, Project 2025, accessed 6/24/24]
+[Department of the Treasury, Project 2025, accessed 6/24/24]</p>

-Project 2025 proposed that the U.S. withdraw from the World Bank and IMF and end its financial contribution to both.
+<p>Project 2025 proposed that the U.S. withdraw from the World Bank and IMF and end its financial
+contribution to both.
 “International organizations such as the OECD, the World Bank, and the International Monetary Fund espouse economic theories and policies that are inimical to American free market and limited government principles.
 The global elites who operate the IMF regularly advance higher